crocodile/smart-snippets/README.md

 # Configurations: #
 Snippets by default are saved in the dave.csv file located in the $HOME/.smart-snippets hidden folder.

-- Make sure you have the $HOME environmnet variable set
+- Make sure that the $HOME environment variable is set.
 - To change where the `$HOME/.smart-snippets/dave.csv` file gets saved, move it to the desired location then update the filepath variable in the `$HOME/.smart-snippets/dave.conf` file.

    Example: